 David Miles, Andrew Scott, and Francis Breedon, Macroeconomics: Understanding the Global Economy, 3rd edition, John Wiley & Sons, 2012.
-A digital version of the textbook will be linked on Canvas.
+An e-book version of this textbook is available via Canvas.
+Look for the Module called "Textbook."
+Let your instructor know if you have any trouble accessing the book.
 The other required readings are either posted on Canvas (in the Readings Module) or are readily available online (URLS listed).
 Additional readings may be provided on Canvas.
 Communications You can contact me by e-mail at dg2854@uw.edu.
 I check my e-mail regularly on weekdays.
 I will use the Canvas website to post announcements, lecture notes, assignments, class recordings, and other course materials.
 MBA Program and Class Expectations Class Attendance: